 The great escape!
 Best war movies

-In fact, Chicken Run is one of the most quotable, well written, and best examples of dry British humour you can watch.
+In fact, Chicken Run is one of the most quotable, well-written, and best examples of dry British humour you can watch.
 In an effort to avoid being turned into pies, a group of chickens set out to escape from Mr Tweedy’s farm.
 Enlisting the help of a mysterious ‘flying’ rooster, they hatch an escape plan and work together to survive.

 With messages like the triumph of the underdog and constant references to the wartime “keep calm and carry on” mentality, Chicken Run is not only hilarious but (thanks to its themes) also a clever reflection of British culture.

 Akira is the film that fully brought Japanese animation to a western audience, and if you’re an anime fan of any kind, it’s a must-watch.
-Taking place after World War III, Tokyo (now named Neo-Tokyo) has become a bustling dystopian hub full of high tech gangs, civil unrest and brutal violence.
+Taking place after World War III, Tokyo (now named Neo-Tokyo) has become a bustling dystopian hub full of high-tech gangs, civil unrest and brutal violence.

 The film tells the story of two close friends in a biker gang Kaneda and Tetsuo.
 After Tetsuo acquires telekinesis, he sets out on a destructive rampage putting himself and the fate of the world at risk.

-Future shock: The best alien films
+Future shock: Best alien movies

 Akira is a visual masterpiece, full of meticulous detail that you’ll struggle to see topped even in modern anime today.
 The art feels alive, it’s unapologetically gory, and perfectly matches the action-packed and savage cyberpunk setting of the film.